kkortes/async-await-websockets/README.md

 Every event handler receives a `room` API alongside `ws`.
 Rooms are named subsets of connections you can multicast to — useful for chat channels, game lobbies, or any group of clients that should receive the same event.
 Membership is per-connection and clears automatically when a client disconnects.

+Rooms and broadcasts are backed by [Bun's native pub/sub](https://bun.sh/docs/api/websockets#pub-sub), so each message is serialized once and fanned out by the runtime.
+Room names are namespaced as the topic `room:<name>` and cannot collide with the global broadcast topic.

 ```
 export default (body, { ws, room }) => {
   room.join(body.channel);